MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

 Apple began the same but explored toward sequential/global and global/sequential user interface design elements.

-Linus explored in the same direction but less adventerously and less concretely.
+Linux explored in the same direction but less adventerously and less concretely than Apple.

+The worldwide web affected all learning styles very differently from the digital, reductionist and sequentialist styles of coding and computers in general.
+Hyperlinks and the structure they engender have a specially great affinity with the sequential / global style.

+The absence from structurally inherent backlinks in the present internet/web infrastructure prevents it from moving toward being more fully supportive of an organic learning style.

+We are now in the age of applications and application design.
+This design world is moving in all directions with respect to learner and user interface.
+This is especially, therefore, what we are now looking at.